DucManhPhan/DucManhPhan.github.io/_post_preparation/2016-05-01-some-experiences-in-system-design.md

 1. Step 1 - Requirement clarifications

     It is always a good idea to ask questions about the exact scope of the problem we are trying to solve.
 Design questions are mostly open-ended, and they don't have ONE correct answer.
-That’s why clarifying ambiguities early in the interview becomes critical.
+That's why clarifying ambiguities early in the interview becomes critical.
 Candidates who spend enough time to define the end goals of the system always have a better chance to be successful in the interview.
 Also, since we only have 35-40 minutes to design a (supposedly) large system, we should clarify what parts of the system we will be focusing on.

     Let's expand this with an actual example of designing a Twitter-like service.
 Here are some questions for designing Twitter that should be answered before moving on to the next steps:
     - Will users of our service be able to post tweets and follow other people?